ctgu-vorak/Projet-DBWEB2-Site-Vitrine-sans-SGBD/readme.md

 # DBWEB2 project - Showcase site without DBMS- EN

 ## Preamble
-This project is the component of an examination carried out for the **DBWEB2 - Dynamic Web Architecture** module of the University of Avignon.
+This project is the component of an examination carried out for the **DBWEB2 - Dynamic Web Architecture** of the Licence 1 in Computer Science of the University of Avignon.
 It is the result of a month of work done on Visual Studio Community 2019 between April and May 2020.

 ## Project Objective